-The United Nations estimates that one in three people in the world do not have access to sufficient food to lead a healthy life - an increase of 320 million people from 2020 to 2021 (811 million in 2020 to 2.37 billion in 2021).
-More people are reported to die from hunger every day than AIDS, malaria, and tuberculosis combined.
+The World Food Programme estimates that more than 345 million people across the globe will not have access to sufficient food to lead a healthy life - more than double the number of food insecure people in 2020, which was about 811 million people.
+About 9 million people are reported to die from hunger every year, including 3.1 million children.
 But at the same time, roughly one-third of the food that is produced in the world is lost or wasted due to one reason or the other.
-Food wastage, which includes both food loss and food waste, is not only morally irresponsible but also causes huge economical losses as well as severe damage to the world around us.
+Food wastage, which includes both food loss and food waste, causes huge economic losses as well as severe damage to the world around us.

 What causes food waste?

-While food loss happens mainly at the production stage due to insufficient skills, natural calamities, lack of proper infrastructure, and poor practices.
+Food loss happens at the production stage mainly due to insufficient skills, natural calamities, lack of proper infrastructure, and poor practices.
+Food loss happens before the food reaches the consumer.

-Food waste occurs when edible food is intentionally discarded by consumers after the food spoils or goes past the expiration date.
-At times, food waste can also happen due to oversupply in markets.
+Food waste occurs when edible food is intentionally discarded by consumers after the food spoils, goes past the expiration date, or simply gets thrown away.

 On top of that, retailers tend to reject a lot of food because it doesn’t conform to their quality and aesthetic standards.
 According to the UN Environment Programme’s (UNEP) Food Waste Index Report 2021, 17% of global food production is wasted, with 43% of this waste coming from households, 26% from food service, and 13% from retail.